Review of Purina Pro Plan Veterinary Diets HA Dry Dog Food

 With that understanding…

-As a group, the brand features an average protein content of 20% and a mean fat level of 10%.
-Together, these figures suggest a carbohydrate content of 62% for the overall product line.
+As a group, the brand features an average protein content of 21% and a mean fat level of 10%.
+Together, these figures suggest a carbohydrate content of 61% for the overall product line.

-And a fat-to-protein ratio of about 49%.
+And a fat-to-protein ratio of about 47%.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Because of its hypoallergenic design, this recipe contains no meat or any other source of animal protein.
+Because of its hypoallergenic design, this particular recipe contains no meat or any other source of animal protein.
 So, all essential amino acids appear to be provided by the hydrolyzed protein ingredient.

-Purina Pro Plan Veterinary Diets HA is a plant-based dry dog food using hydrolyzed soy as its main source of dietary protein.
+Purina Pro Plan Veterinary Diets HA is a dry dog food using hydrolyzed soy as its main source of dietary protein.

-Purina Dog Food
+Has Purina Pro Plan Dog Food Been Recalled?

-The following list (if present) includes all dog food recalls since 2009 directly related to this product line.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Purina.

 - Purina One Beyond Dog Food Recall (8/30/2013)